-Our estate winery features a tasting room, farm store, and bakery with a wood-fired oven.
-Estate-pressed olive oil and cured olives, sourdough loaves, pickles, and produce from the farm are available for purchase along with the wines.
-Visitors are encouraged to picnic in the gardens and to enjoy the farm property.
+Our estate winery features a tasting room and farm store.
+Estate-pressed olive oil, whole grain sourdough loaves, pickles, and produce from the farm are seasonally available for purchase along with the wines.

 I learned to grow grapes and make wine at UC Davis in the early 70s.
 But my true education came at the knees of my elders and neighbors, those who came up in the farming world with bib overalls, a hefty skepticism, tireless curiosity, and endless creativity.
-Our 40-year dalliance with a 125 acre farm in Dry Creek Valley has led us from grapes and wine only to a dervish of diversity: now add olives, stone fruit, apples, vegetables, nuts, grains, pasture, hedgerows, sheep, pigs, chickens.
+Our 40-year dalliance with a 125 acre farm in Dry Creek Valley has led us from grapes and wine only to a dervish of diversity: now add olives, stone fruit, apples, vegetables, nuts, grains, pasture, hedgerows, sheep, chickens.
 Plus oil, bread, kraut and pickles.
-We do it organically with machines and biodynamically with muscle, the old way.

 I live on the side of a dead-end road in Dry Creek Valley near Healdsburg.
 A place where stinging nettles grow unbidden along the ruffian waters, the same place where my husband Lou and I began an organic farm and winery many years ago.
 My blood runs from Italian miners in a California ghost town, who foraged spring greens for ravioli, tossed insults across the creek and buried wine bottles for luck.
 I am an artist, and the aesthetic and culinary mother of our farm.